ghdna/athena-express/README.md

 -   You will need an `IAM Role` (if executing from `AWS Lambda`) **OR** an `IAM User` with `accessKeyId` and `secretAccessKey`
 -   This IAM role/user must have at least `AmazonAthenaFullAccess` and `AmazonS3FullAccess` policies attached to its permissions
-    -   As an alternative to granting `AmazonS3FullAccess` you could granularize the policy to a specific bucket that you must specify during Athena-Express initialization
+    -   As an alternative to granting `AmazonS3FullAccess` you could granularize the policy to a specific bucket that you must specify during athena-express initialization

 ## Configuration & Initialization options